 Diplomatic and OSS systemsThe State Department’s A1 and C1 codebooks were read by German codebreakers through cryptanalysis.
 The low level Gray code had been solved in the 1930s and the new Brown code was received from the Japanese in 1941 together with the A1.

 The M-138-A strip cipher was the State Department’s high level system and it was used extensively in the period 1941-44.
-Although we still don’t know the full story the information available points to a serious compromise both of the circular traffic (Washington to all embassies) and special traffic (Washington to specific embassy) in the period 1941-44.
+Although we still we still don’t know the full story the information available points to a serious compromise both of the circular traffic (Washington to all embassies) and special traffic (Washington to specific embassy) in the period 1941-44.
 In this area there was cooperation between Germany, Japan and Finland.
 The German success was made possible thanks to alphabet strips and key lists they received from the Japanese in 1941 and these were passed on by the Germans to their Finnish allies in 1942.
 The Finnish codebreakers solved several diplomatic links in that year and in 1943 started sharing their findings with the Japanese.German and Finnish codebreakers cooperated in the solution of the strips during the war, with visits of personnel to each country.
 The Axis codebreakers took advantage of mistakes in the use of the strip cipher by the State Department’s cipher unit.

 Naval Cypher No3Naval Cypher No3 was a British 4-figure code enciphered with subtractor tables.
 It was used in the Atlantic by the US, UK and Canadian Navies in their convoy operations and its compromise by the codebreakers of the B-Dienst led to heavy losses for the Allied merchant ships.